corda/corda-runtime-os/wiki/MGM-Onboarding.md

 ```
 </details>

-Build the CPI using the `corda-cli` packaging plugin, and pass in the MGM CPB, and group policy.
+Build the CPI using the `corda-cli` packaging plugin, and pass in the group policy.
+The CPB option can be ignored and left out.
 See this [CorDapp Packaging](../wiki/CorDapp-Packaging) for more details.
-Be sure to use the above group policy and the MGM CPB when following that wiki instructions.
+Be sure to use the above group policy when following that wiki instructions.

 Upload the CPI.
 <details>